How to Build Your Email List Using Pinterest

 Angela set it up so that once a reader clicks on the lead box, it pops up, the reader enters their email information, and it never takes them away from her site.
 When they’re finished entering the information, the blog post they were reading is right there waiting.

 This Homemaking List that Angela set up seven months ago is now at over 800 subscribers!

 How to Keep Your Subscribers Active and Involved

-Angela uses an autoresponder series set up for these lists; and these emails go out at the same time of day, on Mondays, that the person signed up for her list.
-She uses Get Response for this auto-responder series of emails.
+Angela uses an autoresponder series set up for these lists.
+These emails go out at the same time of day, on Mondays, that the person signed up for her list.
+She uses Get Response for this auto-responder email series.
 Each email in the series includes either a recipe or a general kitchen post.
 The order of emails she sends is a dinner recipe, a dessert, a tip or trick for the kitchen, (like her ten favorite cookbooks or something like that), etc. They don’t get just a bunch of cookie recipes.

 Here are the details of Angela’s email strategy:

 - Train your readers to click on links in your emails